p4535992/fvtt-sense-walls-multisystem/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/p4535992/fvtt-sense-walls-multisystem/total?style=for-the-badge)

-A module for Foundry VTT that allows walls to block only certain senses, while other senses can "pierce" the wall.
+A module for Foundry VTT that allows to add and remove walls based on the active effects applied on the token.

 ## Installation